-Staff report dated February 5, 2019 recommending that Maple Ridge Zone Amending Bylaw No. 7221-2016 to rezone from RS-3 (One Family Rural Residential) to RS-2 (One Family Suburban Residential) be denied.
+Staff report dated February 5, 2019 recommending that Maple Ridge Zone Amending Bylaw No. 7221-2016 to rezone from RS-3 (One Family Rural Residential) to RS-2 (One Family Suburban Residential) not be given first reading or to proceed with a re-designation back to Suburban Residential to accommodate the proposed zone.